gordonjun2/DataBarista/README.md

 1. **Conversation & Data Extraction**

-   - DataBarista engages in a chat-like dialogue, gathering details about the user’s goals, project, and challenges.
+   - DataBarista engages in a chat-like dialogue, gathering details about the user's goals, project, and challenges.
    - A knowledge extraction pipeline transforms these details into triplets (using custom schemas like `datalatte:Intent`, `datalatte:Project`, etc.).

 2. **Public vs. Private Storage**

-   - **Public**: Anonymized “intent” data (e.g., “Looking for a marketing expert”) is published to the OriginTrail DKG, making it discoverable and verifiable.
+   - **Public**: Anonymized "intent" data (e.g., "Looking for a marketing expert") is published to the OriginTrail DKG, making it discoverable and verifiable.
    - **Private**: Sensitive info (user background, full project details) is stored on a private edge node accessible only to DataBarista.

 3. **Semantic Matchmaking**